llalov/BedeLottery/README.md

 # BedeLottery
-Simple console based lottery game
+Simple but extensible and configurable Lottery Game.